Auto

 4. Add-ons: Some insurance policies offer additional coverage options, such as roadside assistance or emergency expenses.
 Consider whether these add-ons are necessary for your situation.

 5. Insurance company: Choosing a reputable insurance company with a history of providing excellent customer service is essential.
 Research and read reviews from other RV owners to find a company that is right for you.
+The J.D.
+Power Auto Insurance Satisfaction Study includes RV insurer ratings and is a useful resource for evaluating customer service records before committing to a policy.

 Common RV insurance claims: